nicolasvargaszz/ML-models/README.md

 # ML-models
-models that we used to analize the data we hace
+models that we used to analize the data we have

 # What kind of Data we have?